DAYTON, Ohio (WDTN) – Friday was Moving Day for dozens of people on Kelly Avenue, but not by choice.

 “I basically had to sit in the dark in my candlelight thinking about what my next move would be,” Jones said.

 Construction crews were on site Friday morning working on repairs.
-Even so, the city’s housing department plans to board up these homes until all necessary repairs are made.Grab the FREE WDTN News App for iPhone or Android.
+Even so, the city’s housing department plans to board up these homes until all necessary repairs are made.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.